 People who live near rail lines have found that no matter how busy the rail line the intermittent noise tends to make them better neighbours than roads, where the noise of the traffic is an incessant drone - except during traffic jams!!!
 This applies whether the trains are locomotive-hauled or multiple-unit passenger carriages although experience has shown that electric trains are generally quieter than diesels, and trains which are coasting quieter than those which are accelerating.

-Whilst it is true that overall the railways carry "just" 6% of total British land passenger travel this figure includes many journeys which would not be possible any other way, plus it must be remembered that the other 94% of journeys would include travel in areas where railways do not (or no longer) exist and therefore roads are the only available option.
+Whilst it is true that overall the railways carry only a percentage of total British land passenger travel this figure includes many journeys which would not be possible any other way, plus it must be remembered that the many road (etc.,) journeys would be in areas where railways do not (or no longer) exist and therefore roads are the only available option.
 In fact there exists a massive pent-up demand for rail travel - since 1995 passenger numbers have soared by 33% and in 2003 the British people made one billion passenger journeys by train.

 In 2004 passenger numbers increased by one million journeys per week so that by the end of the year overall rail patronage had risen to one billion 500 million journeys, this being the highest number of passenger journeys since 1959 - when the network was almost twice the current size.
 By 2006 the number of passengers had soared to 1.15billion - up by 6.7% on the previous year and the highest in 60 years.